What does it mean to be a Catholic School when the majority of students are not Catholic?

 Jesuit and IHM Charism

-Both of the religious congregations that sponsor Gesu School — the Jesuits and the Immaculate Heart of Mary sisters — are well-known and well-respected educators.
+Both of the religious congregations that sponsor Gesu School — the Jesuits and the Sisters, Servants of the Immaculate Heart of Mary — are well-known and well-respected educators.
 Gesu School benefits immensely from the talents and special charisms of these two amazing groups of men and women.
 We are blessed to have one Jesuit and two IHMs as part of our leadership and staff, as well as several Jesuits and IHMs on our Board of Trustees.

 Some of the special qualities you will find at Gesu thanks to the Jesuits and IHMs are:

-- The conviction that every child can learn, regardless of the challenges they face
+- The conviction that every child can learn, regardless of the challenges he or she faces

 - Cura personalis, or care for the whole person